thoughtram/blog/_posts/2016-09-14-bypassing-providers-in-angular-2.md

 Again, this is the exact same instance.
 Now, why is this helpful?
 Well... now that we have two different tokens to get the same instance, it's no longer a problem that another provider in the injector tree "shadows" the provider from our root injector.
 We can now ask for the dependency instance of `DataService` that is created at the very top of our tree, no matter where we are in the component tree, because the alias token still points to the original instance.

 One more thing we could do is to get rid off the class definition `RootDataService`.
 We only created it so we can use it as a token, other than that, there's no use for it.
-Luckily, we can also us strings to create tokens, or even better, [we use OpaqueTokens](/angular/2016/05/23/opaque-tokens-in-angular-2.html).
+Luckily, we can also use strings to create tokens, or even better, [we use OpaqueTokens](/angular/2016/05/23/opaque-tokens-in-angular-2.html).

 To see things in action, check out the demos below!